10 expert-tested best practices for 2025 Black Friday marketing

 But she avoided it—and so can you.

-Sending your BFCM campaigns to highly engaged segments—instead of routinely blasting your whole list—not only drives results, but reduces unsubscribes.
+Sending your BFCM campaigns to curated segments—instead of routinely blasting your whole list—not only drives results.
+It also reduces unsubscribes.

 7. Leverage multiple channels

 Every channel has different strengths and weaknesses during BFCM.
-For a bulletproof strategy, use multiple, integrated channels to get your message out.
+For a foolproof strategy, use multiple, integrated channels to get your message out.

 For example, you might use: